 Andrew Heyward is a nationally known news executive, award-winning producer, and expert on the changing media landscape.
-For almost a decade, he has helped

 Heyward was President, CBS News, from January 1996-November 2005.
 Before that, Heyward was executive producer of The CBS Evening News.
-Heyward was also responsible for developing and launching 48 Hours, the primetime CBS News hour that premiered in January 1988.
+Heyward was also responsible for developing and launching 48 Hours, the award-winning primetime CBS News hour that premiered in January 1988.
 He began his career working in local news at WNEW-TV and WCBS-TV in New York.